Get the plugin

 Introduction

-Generista is a powerful Figma plugin that helps you use generative design techniques to create amazing artwork without coding.
+Generista is a powerful Figma plugin that lets you apply generative design techniques to create amazing artwork without writing code.
 There are many ways you can use it.
 Here are just a few of them:

 Poster with a Vector Field Pattern